-Average and standard deviation of measured serum levels of vitamin D, before the intervention in the experimental group was 14.90±4.5 and in the control group it was 15.95±5.0.They had no significant difference between the two groups.
-Also, average and standard deviation of serum levels of vitamin D, two months after the intervention in experimental group was 24.60±5.2 and in control group was 23.60±7.3.
-No significant difference was noticed between them (P= 0.62).
-Measured serum levels of vitamin D before and after the intervention in both groups were examined by Paired-T test.
+The mean and standard deviation of the measured serum levels of vitamin D was 14.90±4.5 before the intervention in the experimental group and 15.95±5.0 in the control group.
+Additionally, no significant difference was observed between the two groups.
+As well, the mean and standard deviation of serum levels of vitamin D was 24.60±5.2 by passing two months from the intervention in the experimental group and 23.60±7.3 in the control group.
+As well, no significant difference was found between the two groups (P= 0.62).
+The measured serum levels of vitamin D before and after the intervention were examined in both groups by Paired-T test.
 The results showed a significant difference in serum levels of vitamin D before and after the intervention in both groups (P <0.001) (Table 2).